brandonchinn178/mergit/README.md

 - Make a trivial change and push
 - Amend the commit message and force push
 - Make an empty commit (`git commit —-allow-empty`) and push

+### I pushed a commit, but nothing is showing up in the "Checks" tab

+Try pushing a new commit.
+See previous section.

 ### Commit XXX found in multiple PRs